How to Avoid Common Deposit Deductions

 Common Mistakes Tenants Make That Cost Them

-• Leaving behind trash or personal items thinking it won’t be noticed.
+• Leaving behind trash or personal items and assuming no one will notice.

-• Failing to document move-in damages, then being surprised by charges.
+• Failing to document move-in damage, then being surprised by charges later.

-• Assuming normal wear and tear includes damage to keys, smoke detectors, or appliances—these can be deducted.
+• Assuming normal wear and tear includes broken keys, missing smoke detectors, damaged blinds, or appliance damage.

-• Not providing a forwarding address, which delays deposit return and can cause frustration.
+• Forgetting to provide a forwarding address, which can delay the deposit return process.

-• Skipping communication with management about tenant-caused damage or lease responsibilities.
+• Skipping communication about tenant-caused damage or lease responsibilities.

 What To Do If You Disagree With Deductions

-Texas landlords must provide an itemized list of deductions within 30 days of move-out.
-If you receive charges you believe are unfair or unlawful, respond calmly and request clarification or receipts.
-Keeping your move-in photos and lease terms handy supports your case.
+Texas landlords must generally provide an itemized list of deductions within the legal deadline.
+If you receive charges you believe are wrong, respond calmly and ask for clarification, photos, invoices, or receipts.

 Conclusion: Protect Your Deposit With Confidence

-If you’re approaching move-out or just signed a lease, let us help you understand how to keep your deposit intact.
-It’s your money — let’s keep it that way.
+If you are approaching move-out or just signed a lease, let us help you understand how to keep your deposit intact.
+It is your money.
+Let’s keep it that way.